Thank you so much for your interest in volunteering for our program.

-A cooler with the cold meals and bags that is tagged and numbered for your route will be ready and brought to you.
-Occasionally a small green cooler will also be used to hold the cold meals in addition to the regular size coolers.
+A cooler has the cold meals, Occasionally a small green cooler will also be used to hold the cold meals in addition to the regular size coolers.

 Hot meals are in the special red bags with electric heaters that plug into your car.
 Each bag is tagged and numbered for your route.
 If you find your bag is not heating, please notify the staff immediately.